amapool/amapoolminer/README.md

 ## 📜 License

+All rights reserved by [ama-pool.com](https://ama-pool.com).
-License terms will be published soon.
-Until then, the software is provided **"as is"**, without any warranties.
+The software is provided **"as is"**, without any warranties, expressed or implied.

 ---